Stellantis, Foxconn to form connectivity-focused car technology JV

 The software developed will include artificial intelligence-based applications, 5G communication, upgraded over-the-air services, e-commerce opportunities and smart cockpit integrations, to connect software and apps to the car's wider systems.

-Milan-listed shares in Stellantis were up 0.9% by 1120 GMT, slightly outperforming Milan’s blue-chip index.
+Milan-listed shares in Stellantis were up 0.9% by 1120 GMT, slightly outperforming Milan's blue-chip index (.FTMIB).

-Reporting by Agnieszka Flak; Additional reporting by Giulio Piovaccari in Milan, Nick Carey in London and Gilles Guillaume in Paris; Editing by Valentina Za and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.